Loading...

 OR

-Wide elegant long black pants or long sleeved, wide-leg, black jumpsuit
+Wide elegant long black pants or long sleeved, wide-leg, black jumpsuit with a black blazer (all black long dress or pants must be leg lengthening without any pattern/other colors/decorations)

 No Perfume or strong cologne